KleeblattGames/KleeblattGames.github.io/index.md

   - **Frontend: Community Hub Setup**
       - [view ressources - css/js/views -](https://github.com/KleeblattGames/WAX-Earn-and-Community-Hub/tree/main/offerwall/resources)

   Note: We use bootstap framework.
 For this part the "technolgy" aspect is not the key challange rather - creation and design - of "smart content to educate and social conntect people" as explained in our pitch document.
 We will provide this as part of deliverable3.

-DELIVERABLE 2 COMMENT
 Our staging system is protected by cloudflare due to recent attacks - if interested, let me know now and I can whitelist your address.